-Last Saturday, I shared to a group of people how I have been able to create a “go-to” blog and YouTube channel when it comes to injuries and pain.
+Last Saturday, I shared how I have been able to create a “go-to” blog and YouTube channel when it comes to injuries and pain.
 It was great!

-Like with all my presentations, people asked me about their injuries after I presented and it was a pleasure to help them.
+Like with all my presentations, people asked me about their specific injuries after I presented.
+It was a pleasure to help them.

 Now, what I have for you today is a second video when it comes to a quick and easy exercise that you can do to loosen up your back.